Talk About A Traditional Object Of Your Country: IELTS Speaking Cue Card

 What other traditional objects are significant in your country?

-In addition to the Taj Mahal, there are many traditional objects in India, such as the intricate textiles, pottery, and traditional musical instruments like the sitar.
+In addition to the Taj Mahal, India has many traditional objects like the intricate carvings of Hampi, the colorful textiles of Rajasthan, and the traditional pottery of Khurja.
 Each of these reflects the rich cultural heritage and craftsmanship of different regions in India.

 How does the Taj Mahal influence tourism in India?

 The Taj Mahal is a major tourist attraction, drawing millions of visitors each year.
-It significantly contributes to the local economy and promotes cultural exchange.
-Tourists come to admire its beauty and learn about its history, which helps preserve the cultural significance of the site.
+It significantly contributes to India's economy through tourism, promoting local businesses and creating jobs.
+Its beauty and historical significance make it a must-visit site for travelers from around the world.

 Visiting historical sites like the Taj Mahal evokes a deep sense of connection to the past.
-It brings feelings of awe and respect for the artistry and love that went into creating such monuments.
-It also makes me reflect on the stories and lives of the people who lived during that time.
+It brings feelings of awe and respect for the artistry and love that went into its creation.
+It also inspires reflection on the stories and lives of those who came before us, making history feel alive.

 Band 6-7